Jesse Ventura: Navy SEAL background

-Bill Salisbury, an attorney in San Diego and a former Navy SEAL officer, has accused Ventura of "pretending" to be a SEAL.
+Bill Salisbury, an attorney in San Diego and a former Navy SEAL officer, accused Ventura of "pretending" to be a SEAL.
 He wrote that Ventura blurred an important distinction by claiming to be a SEAL when he was actually a frogman with the UDT.
-Compared to SEAL teams, UDTs saw less combat and took fewer casualties.
+Compared to the SEAL Teams, first established in 1962 and staffed by UDT personnel, Underwater Demolition Teams conducted more clandestine reconnaissance operations, resulting in fewer casualties than SEAL Team direct action missions during the Vietnam War.

 Salisbury described Ventura's Navy training thus:[Ventura] took a screening test at boot camp to qualify for...Basic Underwater Demolition/SEAL (BUD/S) training...Those who completed BUD/S, when [Ventura] was in training, were sent to either a SEAL or an underwater demolition team.
 Graduation did not, however, authorize the trainee to call himself a SEAL or a UDT frogman.
-He had to first successfully complete a six-month probationary period in the Teams.Ventura underwent BUD/S training and was assigned to a UDT team.
-He received the NEC 5321/22 UDT designation after completing a six-month probationary period with Underwater Demolition Team 12.
-He was never granted the Navy Enlisted Classification (NEC) 5326 Combatant Swimmer (SEAL) designation, which requires a six-month probationary period with SEAL TEAM ONE or TWO.
-In 1983, eight years after Ventura left the Navy, the UDTs were disbanded, and those operators were retrained and retasked as SEALs.

-Responding to the controversy, Ventura's office confirmed that he was a member of the UDT.
-His spokesman said that Ventura has never tried to convince people otherwise.
+He had to first successfully complete a six-month probationary period in the Teams.Responding to the controversy, Ventura's office confirmed that he was a member of the UDT.
+His spokesman said that Ventura had never said otherwise.
 Ventura said, "Today we refer to all of us as SEALs.
 That's all it is."
 He dismissed the accusations of lying about being a SEAL as "much ado about nothing".

+Larry Bailey, a retired Underwater Demolition Team and SEAL Team officer, was asked about these allegations after Salisbury repeated the claims on Fox News.
+Bailey said, "Jesse Ventura went through UDT/SEAL Class 58 in 1970 and was assigned to UDT-12, where he spent three years...As a UDT frogman, he operated in Viet Nam waters and earned the US Viet Nam Service Ribbon.
+He undoubtedly, like so may UDT men of that era, went ashore in Viet Nam for short periods of time.
+After he was released from active duty in 1973, he joined Reserve SEAL Team ONE.
+The point here is that all graduates of BUD/S are referred to within the Naval Special Warfare community as SEALs.
+They received the same training, whether they went to SEAL Teams or Underwater Demolition Teams.
+The case made by Commander Salisbury on Fox News Channel recently is without merit; Jesse Ventura is a SEAL by any definition."

+Steve Robinson, a SEAL Team One veteran and the author of No Guts No Glory - Unmasking Navy SEAL Imposters, wrote, "I served in the US Navy with SEAL Team One, and I served with James George 'Jesse Ventura' Janos...He was stationed in the Philippines but was called upon to serve briefly in Vietnam in a SEAL billet.
+He received instruction in all essential SEAL skills (including classes I taught related to communications and electronics), and ultimately he was a member of RESERVE SEAL TEAM ONE...Jim Janos was and is a real NAVY SEAL...I don't always agree with his politics or his public profile, but he was and is a Navy SEAL Teammate!"